Linuxfabrik/monitoring-plugins/check-plugins/rhel-version/README.rst

 This plugin lets you track if RHEL (and compatible) is End-of-Life (EOL).
 To compare against the current/installed version of RHEL, the check has to run on the RHEL server itself.

-Note:
+Hints:

 * Also works for Alma, CentOS, CentOS Stream, Oracle, Rocky, etc., but (currently) reports the EOL date for RHEL.
-* Doesn't work on Fedora Workstation or Fedora Server (actually: works, but can't report EOL here).
+* On Fedora Workstation or Fedora Server, use https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/fedora-version.

 Fact Sheet